MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

         "name": "Time",
         "title": "Time",
         "description": "Date or number of days for which to find tasks.
+Output: Number", "semanticDescription": "Date or number of days for which you need tasks for.
 Output: Number", "inputType": "text"
     },
     {
         "name": "Priority",
         "title": "Priority",
         "description": "Priority of tasks.
-Acceptable values: high, medium, low, NA ", "inputType": "text"
+Acceptable values: high, medium, low, NA ", "semanticDescription": "Priority of tasks.
+Acceptable values are high, medium, low, NA", "inputType": "text"
     }]
 ```